This article has links to products and services we recommend, which we may make a commission from.

 Night-Stop At Warorot Market: Chiang Mai’s Largest Food Market in Chinatown

 Warorot Market is one of the must-see local markets in Chiang Mai Thailand.
-This huge market offers a wonderful favourite dishes with different vendors in the morning and at night.
+This huge market offers an array of wonderful dishes with different vendors in the morning and at night.

-While we were already full from our previous stops, Moui explained that the Noodle Soup Lady has been at her stall for more than 20 years.
+While we were already full from our previous stops, Moui explained that the Noodle Soup Lady had been at her stall for more than 20 years.

 As the name implies, her specialty is noodle-based dishes.
 She starts serving each night at 5:00 pm until she runs out.